SWF-Lab/DappChef-ProblemsDB/README.md

 #### WITH_ETHER

-Use the `$` in front of the methodName and the first element of `callData` will become the `<etherInWei>`, which will transfer specify amount of goerliEther from user to the contract when call the function.
+Use the `$` in front of the methodName and the first element of `callData` will become the `<etherInWei>`, which will transfer specific amount of goerliEther from user to the contract when call the function.

 If you have a function like below:
 ```solidity